 Screen Fatigue/Computer Vision Syndrome is the most common injury associated with screen use.
 58% of UK screen users are estimated to suffer from this.
 Screen Fatigue affects all performance factors: visual stamina, reaction time and the stability of 3D vision and problem-solving abilities.

-Watch our explainer video below – it’s just over 4 minutes long an explains Computer Vision Syndrome, also known as screen fatigue.
+Watch our explainer video below – it’s just over 4 minutes long and explains Computer Vision Syndrome, also known as Screen Fatigue.

 Help the S.M.A.R.T.
 Foundation

 Digital Health and Literacy Campaign